 I have often been asked for my opinion on investing in Bitcoin over the years, and my gut reaction is that this phenomenon has the earmarks of a price bubble (see Extraordinary Popular Delusions and the Madness of Crowds by Charles Mackay, originally published in 1841).
 This opinion is scorned by young techies who are “stunned that I could doubt the future of blockchain technology,” a tremendous breakthrough that powers cryptocurrencies and will have future ramifications for financial markets.
 Staying on point, I am quick to clarify that speculating on Bitcoin is not the same as investing a dollar on blockchain technology, and their confusion on this point makes me worry even more.

 Our investment philosophy, and our common sense, dictates that you should invest in an asset only if the price is right, or within a reasonable range.
-At the time of writing (May 11, 2021), Bitcoin is trading at $56,619.43.
+At the time of writing, Bitcoin is trading at over $12,000 (and has gone higher since).
 What is Bitcoin really worth?
 It is hard to know, but there is a real danger if you assume that it is worth what people are willing to pay for it, and then expect that you might be able to sell it for even more tomorrow.
 As a reality check, we should ask what it actually costs to earn a new Bitcoin.
 Then, we could more practically answer the question: Should I be buying or selling Bitcoin at the current price?

 The cryptocurrency payment system needs tremendous computing power to verify transactions.
 This effort is performed by “Bitcoin miners” that are compensated by being paid in Bitcoin credited to their accounts.
 To be a Bitcoin miner you need a powerful computer that can solve cryptographic puzzles.
 Simplifying a bit, you earn a tiny fraction of a Bitcoin as a reward whenever you verify a secret transaction, and this takes numerous calculations that are more or less profitable based on computing speed and the cost of electricity.